millette/fast-head/readme.md

 Type: `number` in ms<br>
 Default: `5000`

+See fastHead.defaultTimeout.

+### fastHead.defaultTimeout
+Type: `number` in ms

+To obtain the value of the default timeout.
+Since there's a single `fastHead`, it's best not to change this field.

 ## Contribute
 **Contributions are appreciated!** Here are a few ideas to get you started:

 * [add http2 support][1]
 * [add url.parse() support][2]
 * [add new URL() support][3]
+* [make fastHead.defaultTimeout read-only][4]

 ## License
 AGPL-v3 © 2017 [Robin Millette](http://robin.millette.info)